cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 - the contention point (key)

 The detailed instrumentation of contention conflicts is a new feature in v22.1 and is available for locking conflicts only.
 A history of contention events is captured in the `crdb_internal.transaction_contention_events`  system table that contains transaction fingerprint IDs for both blocking and waiting transactions, and the contention key.
-[TODO: (1) discover a way to decode the txn fingerprint IDs and report transactions' statements and (2) joining with crdb_internal.transaction_statistics vs crdb_internal.cluster_transaction_statistics.]
+[TODO: (1) discover a way to decode the txn fingerprint IDs and report transactions' statements and (2) joining with `crdb_internal.transaction_statistics` vs `crdb_internal.cluster_transaction_statistics`.]

-To identify lock conflicts details in the last 30 minutes, run the following query:
+For example, to identify lock conflicts details in the last 30 minutes, run the following query:

 ```sql
 -- Set the current database to the database in which the potential contention events are being investigated, e.g.